apluslms/aplus-manual/m02_programming_exercises/01_instructions.rst

     `grading-base <https://github.com/apluslms/grading-base>`_ and
     `grade-python <https://github.com/apluslms/grade-python>`_.

-    **mount** is the relative path of the directory which will be at directory ``/exercise`` inside the container (read only).
-This should be the directory of the programming exercise having files config.yaml, run.sh, test_config.yaml and various Python files (model solution, unit tests).
+    **mount** is the relative path of the directory which will be mounted to the directory ``/exercise`` inside the container (read only).
+This directory should contain the files required to run the grader program.
+    (The student's submission files will be mounted separately by the platform to the path ``/submission/user``.)
+    If Python graderutils are used (covered later in this page), the mount directory would contain, for example, the files config.yaml, run.sh, test_config.yaml and various Python files (model solution, unit tests).

     **cmd** describes what command is run inside the container. run.sh is the